-If you are 55 or older and sold a home in 1994, part or all of your gain may not be subject to federal tax.
+If you are 55 or older and sold a home during the year, part or all of your gain may not be subject to federal tax.
 However, you must include your entire gain as gross income to determine whether you must file.